skolouri/skolouri.github.io/_pages/about.md

 ## News

-- Our paper "Explainability Methods for Graph Convolutional Neural Networks," got accepted to CVPR'19 - Feb 24 2019.
+- Our paper "Explainability Methods for Graph Convolutional Neural Networks," got accepted to CVPR'19 for an oral presentation (Acceptance Rate 5.5%) - March 2 2019.
 - I gave an ECE Graduate Seminar talk at Carnegie Mellon University on Feb 14'th, 2019, on the topic of ["Generalized Sliced-Wasserstein Distances and Their Applications in Generative Modeling and Transfer Learning"](https://www.ece.cmu.edu/news-and-events/seminars.html).
 - Our paper ["Sliced Wasserstein Auto-Encoders"](https://openreview.net/pdf?id=H1xaJn05FQ) got accepted to ICLR'19 - Dec 21 2018
 - Our paper ["Discovering Molecular Functional Groups Using Graph Convolutional Neural Networks"](https://arxiv.org/pdf/1812.00265.pdf) is now available on arXiv - Dec 6 2018